genkiyui/prml-derivations/README.md

 # prml-derivations

-My derivations of the formulas in PRML
+My derivations of the formulas in *Pattern Recognition And Machine Learning*.
+To me, these formulas are not easy to derive by reading.